Token Turing Machines are Efficient Vision Models: Introduction

 \section{Introduction}

 Vision Transformers (ViTs)~\cite{dosovitskiy_image_2020} are used for a variety of vision tasks such as image recognition, semantic segmentation, object detection, and even image generation.
 ViTs are a building block for many applications and models, as both backbones and foundation models.
-However, high-performing ViTs incur large computational costs, due to their quadratic complexity with respect to input size.
-Computational costs can be reduced using token sparsification: the removal of uninformative tokens during inference~\cite{dyvit_2021, tomebolya2023token}.
-However, sparsification compromises the accuracy and, fine-tuning or architectural modifications are required to recover accuracy.
+However, high-performing ViTs incur large computational costs due to their quadratic complexity with respect to input size.
+Computational costs can be reduced by processing fewer tokens.
+Methods such as token sparsification remove uninformative tokens during inference~\cite{dyvit_2021, tomebolya2023token}.
+However, sparsification compromises accuracy and fine-tuning or architectural modifications are required to recover accuracy.

 Architectural components such as memory mechanisms can improve accuracy in various tasks~\cite{graves_neural_turing_2014, memory_networks_2015, scaling_memory_augmented_2016}.
 They are fixed size, and prior work has effectively used memory to enhance models on sequential language and algorithmic tasks~\cite{graves_neural_turing_2014}.
 ViTs trained with memory can significantly improve their accuracy~\cite{sandler2022fine}.
 Recently, Token Turing Machines (TTMs)~\cite{token_turing_2023} have employed memory with Video Transformers to efficiently process video.
-LookupViT~\cite{lookup_vit_2024} uses lookup tokens (akin to memory) for efficient process images.
+LookupViT~\cite{lookup_vit_2024} uses lookup tokens (akin to memory) to efficiently process images.

 In this work, we present ViTTM, a NTM-ViT hybrid that integrates memory within ViT on a per-layer basis, creating an architecture that is efficient (low latency) and accurate (\cref{fig:vittm_ttm_comp}).
 Unlike NTMs, ViTTM processes a sequence of features, not input sequences.
 By employing a fixed size memory, ViTTM reduces the number of tokens processed through each layer compared to ViTs.
 Integrating memory ensures that ViTTM is \textit{efficient} by processing fewer tokens and \textit{accurate} by storing pertinent information in memory.